 Action: You must select the Logout options and click Logout.
-Close the browser to
+Close the browser to complete the browser session.

-AM.1811: For More Information on the Error, Please Check the Logs or the Error Codes Page in the Online Help page in the online help.
+AM.1811: For More Information on the Error, Please Check the Logs or the Error Codes Page in the Online Help

 Possible Cause: Your SSL VPN connection has encountered an error.